-(4) Implement the policies, applicable procedures, and spectrum management functions at the Center or JPL and Component Facilities in accordance with this NPD and NASA Headquarters Procurement policies.
+(4) Implement the policies, applicable procedures, and spectrum management functions at the Center or JPL (an FFRDC) and Component Facilities in accordance with this NPD and NASA Headquarters Procurement policies.
 The policies shall ensure that spectrum-dependent missions, programs, or activities shall not receive funding without approval from the Center SM.
 A waiver of this requirement may be granted by the DAA SCaN through the applicable Center SM and Director of Spectrum Policy and Planning.

 (5) Ensure that all RF-related procurements (radio-based communications systems, wireless systems, which include: LAN, WAP, Wi-Fi, Bluetooth, walkie-talkies, wireless microphones; active or passive remote-sensing systems; all systems employing satellite (space) techniques; and any associated Earth-station sites and facilities) are made with the approval of the applicable Center/Facility SM and are in compliance with NASA and Federal regulatory policies.

 (8) Ensure continuity of Center/Facility Spectrum Management by developing and maintaining a plan for Center/Facility SM succession.
 This succession plan shall be submitted annually to the Director of Spectrum Policy and Planning.

 (8) Provide the funding required to fulfill the Center/Facility's spectrum management responsibilities in accordance with this policy.

 (9) Ensure that communication outside of NASA on spectrum-related matters has been coordinated and approved by the Director of Spectrum Policy and Planning or designee.

 h.
 The GSFC SM shall assist other Center/Facility SMs in investigating incidences of RF interference that may occur in the 2025-2110 MHz and 2200-2290 MHz bands.
-GSFC will consult with JSC and JPL for protection requirements of human spaceflight and the Deep Space network (DSN), respectively.
+GSFC will consult with JSC and JPL (an FFRDC) for protection requirements of human spaceflight and the Deep Space network (DSN), respectively.

 i.
 The Center/Facility SMs shall: